 Aim to charge very competitive rates because we use the materials that we enjoy to paint with.
 This makes the job estimated at around the same price, usually lower than a painter estimating using conventional paints.

-Seven years experience of using natural paints and products.
+Nine years experience of using natural paints and products.
 We can give advice on products, surface finishes, interior design and can adapt colors when needed.

 A happy, trustworthy, efficient, flexible and reliable team, we keep good communication and understanding of our customers needs, we continue to keep positive relations with all our customers and can provide references if needed.